get-convex/convex-backend/crates/fivetran_destination/docs/overview.md

 Once Fivetran is connected to your Convex destination, the connector will attempt to sync your data.
 It may ask you to update your `convex/schema.ts` in your deployment to match the format of your source.
-Once the `convex/schema.ts` matches, data will continu to sync.
+Once the `convex/schema.ts` matches, data will continue to sync.

 ---